We are truly swimming in dark waters and we are still led to believe that it is not true. Lies or conspiracy theory?

 Cook from scratch and bin your nonstick pans right now!!!
 Do it now!!!

 It was long known that gases from heated nonstick, and Teflon pans killed birds so why would you still use these?
 Anolon, another type of nonstick material contains PTFE short for polytetrafluoroethylene.
-Even though the company officially claims that "PTFE non-stick coatings have been in the market for over 7 decades with a superb record of consumer safety" there are still using fluoride-containing chemicals, which again cannot be innocent.
+Even though the company officially claims that "PTFE non-stick coatings have been in the market for over 7 decades with a superb record of consumer safety" there are still using fluoride-containing chemicals, which makes it as dangerous than the 'monsters' Dupont has created..

 You are told to never expose nonstick pans to high heat.
 Fine.
 You may be careful at home but what about if you eat in a restaurant or a food outlet?
-Do you think they lower the heat just because...
+Do you think they lower the heat just because you're their best client?
 Of course not.
-Highly-affordable food outlets use the cheapest of food utensils and nonstick pans, and thus you may be more exposed if you were eating in a high-end restaurant.
-Although, having worked and eaten in Michelin-starred restaurants, I can tell you that nonstick pans are used extensively.
+Most food outlets use the cheapest of food utensils and nonstick pans, and thus you may be exposed to these dangerous compounds; even if you are eating in a high-end restaurant.
+Having worked and eaten in Michelin-starred restaurants, I can tell you that nonstick pans are used extensively and on full heat.

-Surely, I have binned more nonstick pans that anyone on earth and I will continue to do so.
+Probably, I have binned more nonstick pans that anyone on earth and I will unashamedly continue to do so.

 What about you?